natalie11/tUbeNet/README.md

 pip install -r requirements.txt
 ```

 **Note on GPU usage:** tUbenet has been tested with CUDA 12.9 and cudnn 9.3 (pinned in requirements.txt and tubenet_env.yml).
 These versions are compatible with Nvidia GPUs with the Pascal microachritecture (e.g. GeForce GTX 10 series) and newer.
 GPU users will need a Nvidia driver >=525.60.13 (Linux) or >=527.41 (Windows).
 GPU running is not supported on MacOS.
-On memory useage: the pre-trained model was trained on two 8 GB Nvidia GeForce GTX 1080 GPUs, but tUbeNet is also compatible with single GPU training.
+On memory usage: the pre-trained model was trained on two 8 GB Nvidia GeForce GTX 1080 GPUs, but tUbeNet is also compatible with single GPU training.
 Peak memory usage was measured at 5.49 GB when training on a single GPU.
 Inference time was 222 ms per \numproduct{64x64x64} volume when run on a single GPU.

 ## How to use